ckeditor/ckeditor5/README.md

 Each repository handles its issues independently.
 However, it is recommended to report issues in [this repository](https://github.com/ckeditor/ckeditor5/issues) unless you know to which specific repository the issue belongs.

-Read more on the [Support](https://ckeditor.com/docs/ckeditor5/latest/support/getting-support.html) page.
+Read more on the [Getting support](https://ckeditor.com/docs/ckeditor5/latest/support/getting-support.html) guide.

 ## License